enricopro/xls-to-xlsx/README.md

 1. Clone or download the repository
 2. Install dependencies with `npm install`
-3. Start the development server with `npm start`
+3. Start the development server with `npm run start`

 ## Usage